incoming-inc/ios-sdk/apns.md

 *Note: Remote notifications are only used for background content updates only, without user-visible notifications*

 *Note: The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.
-You can therefore test the SDK functionality without completing this step, but it is necessary in production.*
+This integration step is therefore optional.
+Please contact your Incoming representative to discuss the relevance of this step for your application use case.*

 If you have not already generated the Apple Push Notifications Certificate and Keys for you app, here are some simple instructions.